 “How do you know that?”
 I ask, honestly curious.

 “Aaaahh, old man,” he says tapping his temple.
 “I see many things.
 Many, many things.
 I see it in your eye.
-Go to her.
+Go to huh.
 You de young man.
-You stop her running.”
+You stop huh running.”
 He puts his hand on my shoulder and gestures to Butterfly with the other hand.
-I flinch from his touch but he doesn’t remove his hand.
+I flinch from his touch, but he doesn’t remove his hand.